Fudan-iGEM/2024-wiki/src/implementation.md

 ## Prospect

 In addition to nickel, other divalent metals—such as copper, zinc, and cobalt—can become future targets.
-With MINERAL’s highly modular design, adapting the system for new metals simply involves substituting the relevant transport and binding proteins in the bioaccumulation system, making it a versatile platform for metal recovery.
+With MINERAL's highly modular design, adapting the system for new metals simply involves substituting the relevant transport and binding proteins in the bioaccumulation system, making it a versatile platform for metal recovery.

 Moreover, the concept of bioaccumulating heavy metals and forming reserves could be applied in more visionary contexts, such as terraforming Mars.
 In a future scenario, engineered microorganisms like those in MINERAL could help sequester toxic metals or produce essential materials, aiding in the creation of a habitable environment on other planets.